 Panegyric in Honor of King Robert of Anjou

-The Biblioteca Nazionale Centrale in Florence holds a richly decorated copy of the famous Panegyric in Honor of King Robert of Anjou, created in a Florentine workshop not too long after the autograph was written.
-Robert of Anjou, also known as the Wise, was one of the most praised figures of his time.
-As King of Sicily, he was considered by many to be the greatest political leader of his time and an exemplary figure who would finally unify Italy.
-Originally written around 1320 by the Italian author, notary and teacher of Petrarch, Convenole da Prato, and dedicated to King Robert, this panegyric is not only adorned with ornamental golden initials and floral borders, but also with 30 large and partly full-page miniatures that are wonderful examples of the captivating art of the Florentine Trecento.
+The Biblioteca Nazionale Centrale in Florence holds a richly decorated copy of the famous Praise Poem to Robert of Anjou, which was created in a Florentine workshop not long after the autograph was written.
+Robert of Anjou (1275–1343), also known as the Wise, was one of the most praised figures of his time.
+King of Naples, Jerusalem and Sicily, he was considered by many to be the greatest political leader of his time and an exemplary figure who would finally unify Italy.
+Originally written around 1320 by the Italian author, notary and teacher of Petrarch, Convenole da Prato (ca. 1270–1338), and dedicated to King Robert, the panegyric is not only adorned with ornamental golden initials and floral borders, but is also illuminated with 30 large and partly full-page miniatures in rich colors, which are wonderful examples of the marvelous art of the Florentine Trecento.

 Panegyric in Honor of King Robert of Anjou